 Save @ AMU

-The online master’s in nursing at American Military University (AMU) is for registered nurses who have earned a bachelor’s degree in nursing and have a current, active, and unencumbered license.
-AMU’s MSN is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The online Master of Science in Nursing with a Community/Public Health Nursing track at American Military University (AMU) is for registered nurses who have earned a bachelor’s degree in nursing and have a current, active, and unencumbered license.
+AMU is a military-friendly higher education provider committed to flexible education for motivated working professionals, including active-duty servicemembers and veterans.

 The mission of the program is to provide quality, affordable, and accessible higher education to professional registered nurses by fostering lifelong learning through a spirit of inquiry in order to prepare students for service and leadership roles in a diverse and global society.

-AMU’s MSN degree provides the opportunity to advance your nursing practice with coursework in:
+AMU’s Commission on Collegiate Nursing Education-accredited MSN in Community/Public Health Nursing provides the opportunity to advance your nursing practice with coursework in:

 - Population-based healthcare